 Insurer are also offering combination of the above objects like ULIP which has both insurance and investment coverage.

 You need to avoid suggestions from agents as they force you to buy those policies which are irrelevant for you but agents can make a good profit out of it.
 An agent generally gets 30-40% commission from a traditional policy in comparison to a ULIP policy of 8-12%.

 Now let us understand type of insurance policy that one can avail in India and abroad.
 These policies are divided into two broad head;

-An insurance that pays out a sum of money either on the death of the insured person or after a set of period is called life insurance.
 Under this type of policy, the insurer company promises to pay a designated amount upon the death of the insured person or after a certain period.
-The insured person or the policy holder pays a premium periodically for this policy.
+The insured person or the policy holder pays a premium periodically for it.

 Life insurances contracts tend to fall under two major categories;

 Also Read: When and why you need life insurance

 Other policies which do not protect risk on life are comes under the category of General Insurance.
 These policies are to protect the risk of your Health, Vehicle, Accident, Property and Liabilities.